U.S. targets Chinese individuals, companies amid South China Sea dispute | Business

 "It probably doesn’t make much impact on those entities directly - I doubt that there is much CCCC needs to buy from the U.S. that it can’t get from other suppliers.
 And these certainly aren’t the financial sanctions that some might have expected ...
 But it could be a start at trying to convince Southeast Asian partners that the new policy is more than just rhetoric."
 Messages left with CCCC, a transport and infrastructure conglomerate, the Shanghai Cable Offshore Engineering Co Ltd, an engineering company that specializes in submarine cables, and Guangzhou Haige Communication Group, which manufactures communications equipment, were not immediately returned after business hours in China.
 Several other firms on the list could not immediately be reached or could not immediately be located.

 The Commerce Department said it was adding the 24 firms to its "entity list," which restricts sales of U.S. goods shipped to them and some more limited items made abroad with U.S. content or technology.
 Companies can apply for licenses to make the sales, but they must overcome a high bar for approval.
-The State Department did not name those subject to visa bans, but a senior department official told reporters "dozens" of individuals would be subject to the restrictions.
+The State Department did not name those subject to visa bans, but a senior department official told reporters "dozens" would be affected.
 A senior Commerce Department official said U.S. exports to the Chinese companies targeted had been relatively small - about $5 million in the last five years.

-The actions follow a blueprint used by Washington in its attempt to limit the influence of Huawei Technologies Co for what it says are national security reasons.

 ALSO READ